-- Fuel costs, car insurance costs, repairs as well as taxes and depreciation of the car’s worth
+- Fuel and car insurance costs, occasional repairs as well as taxes and value loss

 - Type of the car, equipment, your age, your accident risk and region where do you live

 For a small standard car, for example, VW Golf you can expect to pay between 200 EUR and 400 EUR per month.
-The bigger and more powerful your car is, the higher the maintenance costs are usually.
+The bigger and more powerful your car is, the higher the maintenance costs will be.

 Overall, the average car costs lie by 300 EUR per month, depending on which car you drive.
 You can calculate about 200 EUR per month for a small car, 400 EUR per month for a car of the middle class with average annual kilometers.

-This includes fixed costs such as taxes, repairs or vehicle liability as well as operating costs such as fuel or TÜV (inspection).
-The exact amount of the costs depends on several factors, such as the choice of car insurance and others.
+This includes fixed costs such as taxes, repairs, and vehicle insurance as well as operating costs such as fuel or TÜV (inspection).
+The exact amount depends on several factors, such as your choice of car insurance and others.

-In this article, we will look at all these costs more closely and how you can save where it’s possible.
+In this article, we will look at all these costs more closely and areas where you can save some money.

 These costs you can expect

-From the purchase of the car to the car insurance to your own driving style and possible repair costs, these factors determine what your car will ultimately cost you.
+From the price purchase of the car, car insurance to your own driving style and possible repair costs, these factors determine how much your car will ultimately cost you.

-In addition to the purchase price, there are the running costs for a car.
-On average, a car needs to be repaired after every 20,000 kilometers.
+In addition to the purchase price, there are the running costs.
+On average, a car needs to be repaired every 20,000 kilometers.
 If an accident occurs, it can become more expensive.
-Here is estimated and a bit rough cost overview.
+Here is an estimated and a bit rough cost overview.

-The monthly cost for your car can be divided into:
+The monthly costs for your car can be divided into:

 - Fixed costs: the fixed costs include taxes, repairs, and inspections, car insurance such as vehicle liability, partial or comprehensive insurance.

-In addition to fixed and operating costs, you also have to include the loss of value of the new and even used car.
+In addition to fixed and operating costs, you also need to include the loss of value of the new and even used car.

 Maintenance costs for a car vary a lot.
-Having your own vehicle does not seem so expensive, but you can expect considerable follow-up costs in some months.
+Having your own vehicle doesn’t seem to be so expensive, but you can expect considerable follow-up costs in some months.

-Here are all costs you have to consider before owning a car in Germany and if you can finance it in the long term:
+Here are all costs you have to consider before owning a car in Germany:

 - Fuel costs

-The smaller your car and the less you drive, the lower the fuel costs.
+The smaller your car and the less you drive, the lower the fuel expenses.
 Diesel is cheaper per liter than petrol – this pays off for many annual kilometers.

-Many factors determine the costs of car insurance.
-These include your age, how many accidents you already had, your yearly driving distance, the region where do you live and the number of potential drivers.
+There are many factors that determine the cost of car insurance.
+These include your age, amount of previous accidents, your yearly driving distance, the region where do you live, and the number of potential drivers.
 What is the best car insurance in Germany?

 - Taxes (Kfz Steuer)

-Engine displacement, pollutant emissions, and first registration, as well as diesel, gasoline or electric drive, determine the amount of the vehicle tax.
-The payment for this occurs yearly.
+Engine displacement, pollutant emissions, first registration, as well as diesel, gasoline, or electric drive, determine the amount of the vehicle tax.
+This expense occurs yearly, on a regular basis.

 - Reduced value

 This is especially important for new car owners.
-In the first year new car loses about 25% in value, in the following years about 5% – 6%.
+In the first year, the new car loses around 25% in value, and in the following years between 5% – 6%.

-On the regular basic car must be controlled by TÜV, the oil must be changed, brakes, exhaust, tires or alternator must be replaced.
+The car must be controlled by TÜV on the regular basis, the oil must be changed, brakes, exhaust, tires, or alternator must be replaced.

 - Other costs

 There are regular parking fees in the cities.
-In winter, you need antifreeze for your windshield wipers.
+In winter, you need antifreeze for the windshield wipers.

 - Unpredictable damage

-If you have no partial or full comprehensive coverage (Teilkasko, Vollkasko), you have to pay for a flat tire, damage in the paint due to vandalism, rockfall, etc. all from your own pocket.
-Depending on your driving style, brake system, coupling, and suspension must be repaired sooner or later.
+If you don’t have partial or comprehensive coverage (Teilkasko, Vollkasko), you have to pay for a flat tire, damage in the paint due to vandalism, rockfall, etc. all from your own pocket.
+Depending on your driving style, the brake system, coupling, and suspension must be repaired sooner or later.